ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-prepare-dynamics-365-for-sales-for-integration.md

 ### Synchronization Jobs for a Sales Integration

 The jobs are run in the following order to avoid coupling dependencies between tables.
 There are additional jobs available from Dataverse.
-For more information, see [Use Job Queues to Schedule Tasks](./admin-job-queues-schedule-tasks.md).
+Další informace naleznete v tématu [Použití fronty úloh na plánování úloh](./admin-job-queues-schedule-tasks.md).

 1. UNITOFMEASURE - Dynamics 365 Sales synchronization job
 2. RESOURCE-PRODUCT - Dynamics 365 Sales synchronization job